codeforged/NOS/readme.md

 **Codename**: "The Lightweight Awakens"
 **Release Date**: May 14, 2025

-> NOS is not an OS — it's a node scripting framework, terminal-first, encryption-aware, modular by nature.
+> It's a node scripting framework, terminal-first, encryption-aware, modular by nature.

 ---